xiaoxianyu-office/mm/Skills/Targeters.md

 ```
 In the example skill above, the "ignite" mechanic will target entities between the caster and the targeter specified in `- skill{s=Laser} @target`, i.e. a line between the caster and the caster's target.

-Some meta-targeters also allow the mechanic to be casted "fromOrigin".
+Some meta targeters also allow the mechanic to be casted "fromOrigin".
 This will change the starting location of the meta-targeter to be @Origin rather than the caster, which can allow for some complex effects, particularly when used with Projectiles.

 ### Meta-Entity Targeters